 Leaving the coffee shop, I passed by the two hikers on bikes again, this time with both of us going in the opposite direction.

 The hike out of Dalton continued along a road, slightly uphill, for a mile.
 I managed to trip and fall on an uneven sidewalk seam; I wasn't using my poles or I would probably have caught myself.
 Fortunately, my nearly empty food bags put my pack on the low end of its weight range, and I was able to arrest my fall with my hands, sustaining only minor scrapes.

 After reentering the woods, the trail climbed steeply up a mountain, and then leveled off for a good distance, making for a nice hike.
 Nice, that was, until some asshole bee came out of nowhere and stung me.
 (I initially thought it was a huge horsefly that took a nasty bite, but I'd never had a horsefly bite actually welt up before.)

 I stopped for a break after about four miles, at the path to the Crystal Mountain campsite mostly because the bee sting was kind of irritating.
 Relaxing for a bit helped to reduce the irritation.

 Three miles later, I reached The Cobbles, a marble rock outcropping that provides a view of Mount Greylock and the Hoosic River Valley, including the town of Cheshire.
-It's not often I get such a clear view of where I'm going to be hiking to after a few hours.
+It's not often I get such a clear view of where I'm going to be hiking to.

 My second break was in Cheshire, at Diane's Twist, an ice cream shop right on the trail.
 I had a hot dog (the smallest I've ever seen) and a banana split (sans banana, since they were all out!).
 There were five other hikers here, including eventually Fob, and the two hikers on bikes from this morning.